Microsoft-community/Community-website/wiki/installing-windows.md

 This article covers the steps of re-installing, or fresh installing Windows 10 or Windows 11 from a USB.

+## How to boot with USB

+Turn on the computer that is not working, and repeatedly press the boot menu key.
+This depends on the manufacturer of your device and can be found out using a web search engine.

+Once open, move the cursor using the arrow keys to the name of the USB¹ you have inserted and then press Enter.

+¹ Can be usually USB HDD or your USB drive model, YMMV.

 ## Installing

 ::: danger